siovene/iovene.com/content/2013-06-05-more-progress.md

 After the recent [breakthrough][1], and thanks to some precious help by [Giancarlo Calzetta][2], I was finally able to tame the bulk of the problem.

-What's left is some differencial flexure, at least when imaging west.
+What's left is some differential flexure, at least when imaging west.
 In the meantime, I was able to produce this quick jab at M13 (thanks Samuel for the RGB data!)